 Every piece of the Product Series places the lamp in the center of attention through the interviewing of its designer on the lamp’s aesthetics, its personality and discourse.
 With the production and direction skills of production house White Horse, each lamp saw itself placed within a customized set, allowing lamp and designer to interact with each other while relating the designer’s personal story behind every creation, humanizing the object into a character and displaying its main features and lighting concept.
 For physical support we translated the concept into photography shot by the lens of Marçal Vaquer, who shot the marset’s newest collection.

 After Reflections on light, we decided to be more precise by focussing on specific products.
 I believe there’s many ways to artistically explain what’s behind each Marset lamp.

-Rafa Martínez, COO & Brand Strategist
+Rafa Martínez, COO & Brand Strategist at Folch

 Bicoca by Christophe Mathieu is born with the optimism of brightening life and accompanying the good times, wherever you go.
 This new colorful, lightweight portable lamp projects an intimate light that adds warmth to all your personal spaces.

 In the echo of light, industrial designer Joan Gaspar tells us a story of repetition and compositions introducing his award winning creation Djembé, turning material generally used for big outdoor pieces into a more emotional entity.
 In parallel he presents Jaime, investigating the use of fabric in luminaire making.